NickLiffen/ghas-enablement/README.md

 6. Update the `GITHUB_ORG` value found within the `.env`.
 Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script.

-7. Update the `LANGUAGE` value found within the `.env`.
+7. Update the `LANGUAGE_TO_CHECK` value found within the `.env`.
 Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories.

 8. Decide what you want to enable.
 Update the `ENABLE_ON` value to deicde what you want to enable on the repositories found within the `repos.json`.
 This can be one or multiple values.
 If you are enabling just code scanning (CodeQL) you will need to set `ENABLE_ON=codescanning`, if you are enabling everything, you will need to set `ENABLE_ON=codescanning,secretscanning,dependabot`.
 You can pick one, two or three.
 The format is a comma seperated list.